Stockholm is, no surprise, a town that has deep Swedish roots. It is also home to a surprising number of artists, who have given the village new life.

 With that inauspicious beginning, the proprietors platted the village in 1856 and called it Stockholm on Lake Pepin.
 Perhaps because of bad karma, the village grew very slowly, centered primarily on the farm sector.
 In the 1870s, Paul Sandquist made a living selling lemon beer, and John Gunderson did the same by brewing and bottling spruce beer.
-By the time the village incorporated in 1903, it had 300 residents but would soon enter a period of steady population loss until reaching bottom in the 1940s with fewer than 100.
+By the time the village incorporated in 1903, it had 300 residents but would soon enter a period of steady population loss until reaching bottom in the 1940s when fewer than 100 people lived there.

 On July 18, 1938, Stockholm was visited by Swedish royalty: Crown Prince Gustaf Adolf, Crown Princess Louise, and Prince Bertil.
 They were touring the US to mark the 300th anniversary of the founding of the first Swedish settlement in the US (at Delaware).
 The town was notified on a Friday that the royals would be stopping on the following Monday, so they spent the weekend busily prettying-up the town and the rail station.
 Nearly 700 people turned out for the 15-minute whistle-stop speeches.
 Prince Gustaf told a Swedish newspaper that the stop in Stockholm on Lake Pepin was one of the top three highlights of his months-long tour of the US.